-We will outline a few points why you should have a car in Australia.
+We will outline a few points on why you should have a car in Australia.

 The best thing about buying a car in Australia for backpackers is to be FREE and FLEXIBLE.
-There is one thing we hate when travelling with public transportation.
+There is one thing we hate when traveling with public transportation.
 The lack of flexibility while crossing overland.
-In South America and Southeast Asia we always used buses, planes, trains etc. We could never say “let’s take a look around here along the way or let’s take some nice pictures.”
+In South America and Southeast Asia, we always used buses, planes, trains, etc. We could never say “let’s take a look around here along the way or let’s take some nice pictures.”
 There is nothing more enabling than the feeling that you can decide where to stop, where to go and so on.

 Yes, you will have to spend some money first.
 But trust us, this investment will pay off big time.
 Guess what is the biggest cost factor while traveling in Australia!
 Right, it is accommodation.
 Hotels are expensive and even hostels are not exactly bargains in Australia.